-The IMO Performance Standard for ECDIS MSC.232(82), clause 11.3.5 Route planning states:
+The IMO Performance Standard for ECDIS MSC.530(106), clause 11.3.5 Route planning states:

-An indication should also be given if the mariner plans a route closer than a user-specified distance from a point feature, such as a fixed or floating aid to navigation or isolated danger.
+A graphical indication should also be given if the mariner plans a route closer than a user-specified distance from a user-selectable category of point objects, such as a fixed or floating aid to navigation or isolated danger..

 Clause 11.4.6 Route monitoring states:

-An indication should be given to the mariner if, continuing on its present course and speed, over a specified time or distance set by the mariner, own ship will pass closer than a user-specified distance from a danger (For example, obstruction, wreck, rock) that is shallower than the mariner's safety contour or an aid to navigation.
+ECDIS should give a warning or caution or indication as selected by the mariner and related graphical indication if, continuing on its present course and speed, over a specified time or distance set by the mariner, own ship will pass closer than a user-specified distance from a user-selectable category of danger (e.g. obstruction, wreck, rock) that is shallower than the mariner's safety contour or a user-selectable category of aid to navigation.

+Clause 11.4.8 Route Monitoring states:

-The ECDIS implement support for the Alert and Indications Catalogue which may be provided within each product’s Portrayal Catalogue.
+A graphical indication should be given if the current or the next leg of the selected route goes closer than a user-specified distance from the boundary of a user-selectable category of prohibited area or a geographic area for which special conditions existThe ECDIS must implement support for the Alert and Indications Catalogue which may be provided within each product’s Portrayal Catalogue.

-The safety contour value is set by the user; in the absence of a user setting, its default value should be 30m.
+The safety contour value is set by the user; in the absence of a user setting, its default value must be 30m.

-The highlight should indicate the intersection between the ship’s look-ahead buffer (computed using speed, course, look-ahead time and cross-track deviation) and the spatial components associated with alert instructions output by the portrayal.
+The highlight must indicate the intersection between the ship’s look-ahead buffer (computed using speed, course, look-ahead time and cross-track deviation) and the spatial components associated with alert instructions output by the portrayal.

 Figure C-2 depicts indication highlights for points, curves, and surfaces.